khushsidhu/khushsidhu.github.io/_posts/2019-03-22-projectB-week5.md

 Although I faced some difficulty in creating the prototype of the overlay menu of the website, few tutorials helped me out in clearing my doubts and I was able to complete the prototypes.

 ## Plan for next week
 Next week I will make my final presentation of the application and prepare for the same.
-Moreover, if I feel the prototype needs any improvement, I will also make changes in it.
-I will complete my whole project by next week.
+Moreover, if I feel that the prototypes needs any improvement, I will also make changes in them.
+Overall, I will complete my whole project in the upcoming week.